 “Dora’s rich deep voice draws you into the stories of the songs she’s written… the audience were clearly appreciative.”
 Nancy Kerr and James Fagan.

 A self taught musician, Dora sings and plays the guitar, she also plays the fiddle and the tin whistle, both of which she learnt to play when she lived in Ireland in the 1990’s.
 Dora has written many many songs and tunes, influenced by her magical nature, a love for the Earth and the traditional music of the British Isles and Eastern Europe.
 Dora has the unusual ability to write songs which sound and feel magical, ancient and traditional.

 In 2015 Dora ended a nine year long relationship with her band Forcenra to concentrate on the solo playing and recording of both her own hand spun songs,and a plethora of instrumental compositions, together with many traditional songs and tunes of the British Isles played on both whistle and fiddle.

-Dora frequently works with other musicians; together with her partner Dan Swann she sings traditional sea shanties and other folk songs in beautiful harmonic a capella, Dan is also a fantastic bodhran player.
+Dora frequently works with other musicians; together with Dan Swann she sings traditional sea shanties and other folk songs in beautiful harmonic a capella, Dan is also a fantastic bodhran player.